SamYuen101234/Masked_Face_Recognition/README.md

 We expect that you have install other common packages like torch, numpy, pandas...

+Create folders call models and result under this directory to save the models and eval images during training or change the directory in the script (train.py).

 To train a model with online triplet mining, run:
 > python3 main.py